AmusingPanda/Bookshop-project/assigment.md

-Assignment 1:
+# Assignment 1:

-1) Create an express web application for your project.
+A. Create an express web application for your project.

-2) Configure the web application to run on your assigned port number.
+B. Configure the web application to run on your assigned port number.

-3)The web application to be comprised of 3 static pages/views:
+C. The web application to be comprised of 3 static pages/views:

     Index
     About
     Contact

-4) Populate each static page with some basic content appropriate for your website.
+D. Populate each static page with some basic content appropriate for your website.

-Assignment 2:
+# Assignment 2:

 A.  Define layout with header and footer section content in external files.

 B.  Define content display rules of your website using stylesheet.

 C.  Add a meaningful appropriately sized logo image on the header section.

 D.  Enhance static page with some basic content appropriate for your website.

 E.  Create navigation links to the views in your application.

-Assignment 3:
+# Assignment 3:

 Research and identify the data you would need to manage as part of your application.
 Determine tables and columns required for your application.
 You may define the data structure in either Word or Excel or equivalent software.

-Assignment 4:
+# Assignment 4:

-Part 1: Create Database & Connect Application a.)
+#### Part 1: Create Database & Connect Application

+a.)
 Create database for your application on the school server.

 b.)
 Create the tables for your application.